lovehhf/edx-documentation/en_us/open_edx_release_notes/source/cypress.rst

 Problem Appearance Changes
 ======================================

-To make the edX LMS easier to use on mobile devices, the appearance of common problem types has changes.
+To make the Open edX LMS easier to use on mobile devices, the appearance of common problem types has changed.
 For example, a border surrounds options for multiple choice and checkbox problems, making it easier for learners to select an option.

 ==========================
 Problem Grade Report